 When should you consider a brand strategy?

-Realistically, you should revisit your brand strategy at least once year, if not more.
+Realistically, you should revisit your brand strategy regularly.
 After all, people are looking for an experience that meets them where they are, when it is convenient.
 Increasingly, they are also making purchasing decisions that meet with their ethical and social ideals.
 As such, they are actively seeking brands that speak to their values.

 For some brands, though, it’s not just changing consumer behaviours and ideals that prompt the need for a new brand strategy.
 Brand strategy should always be considered whenever there is a change that affects how others feel about you.
 So, let’s explore a couple of these changes.